Have you ever thought about big data? Like really thought about it.

 The production plan was to begin with the final shot and move backwards.
 So we had to pay very close attention to every move we made.

-“We had to exercise an overabundance of caution, because once we broke the mural apart and started playing with the cubes, there was no going back.” – Adam Zammiello, Creative Director
+“We had to exercise an overabundance of caution, because once we broke the mural apart and started playing with the cubes, there was no going back.” – Adam Zammiello, Director

 From pre-production to the shoot day to final file delivery, the team wanted to create a successful video for a client open to telling a technical story in a unique and abstract way.
 And it worked: the video had over 10,000 views in two weeks across social channels.